 25 Best A24 Movies of All Time

 A24 has progressed leaps and bounds in its short existence.
 The distribution company came into existence somewhere around 2012 and didn’t realize its full potential until the release of ‘Spring Breakers’ in 2013.
 It has since gone on to produce a total of 48 films, the majority of which have been acclaimed by critics and film enthusiasts alike.
 While the role that a production and distribution company plays in the making of the film might be obscure to many, it is of great significance.
-Right from artistic liberties to the director, to not compromising the spirit or essence of the film for the big bucks, companies like A24 are important to the well being of cinema.
+Right from artistic liberties to the director to not compromising the spirit or essence of the film for the big bucks, companies like A24 are important to the well-being of cinema.
 So, let us start the list of top A24 movies ever.
-You can watch many of these best A24 movies on Netflix, Hulu, or Amazon Prime.

 25. Swiss Army Man (2016)

 The very first minutes of ‘Swiss Army Man’ set the tone for the next couple hours.
 Our marooned suicidal protagonist (Hank played by Paul Dano) rides a farting corpse (Manny played by Daniel Radcliffe) across the sea, while Manny’s private part also acts like a compass across the wilderness of the forest once aroused.
-This is a weird film and some people even walked out on it at Sundance but what do they know.
-‘Swiss Army Man’ is a heartfelt film which carefully blends comedy with heavy emotional drama with a healthy dose of creativity while both Hank and Manny come to terms with the lives they led and the lives they want.
+This is a weird film, and some people even walked out on it at Sundance, but what do they know?
+‘Swiss Army Man’ is a heartfelt film that carefully blends comedy with heavy emotional drama with a healthy dose of creativity while both Hank and Manny come to terms with the lives they led and the lives they want.
 A good film is one where you still research and think about the film once it’s done.

 24. The Spectacular Now (2013)